HQ2000-Rust/CLG/README.md

 # CLG
 No idea how original it is (I hope so), but basically your luck determines if and how the commands you type are executed.
 Partially complies to the [POSIX standard](https://en.wikipedia.org/wiki/POSIX).

+## Commands
+> this is the same as if you would run the --help flag alongside this CLI
+  - cat      concatenate and display files
+  - cp       copy a file
+  - cut      only show a certain range for each line
+  - date     display the local date and time
+  - dirname  display the name of the current directory
+  - echo     output formatted text and access special variables
+  - file     display the MIME type of a file
+  - getconf  get the configuration options
+  - ls       list all files and directories in the current directory
+  - mkdir    create a directory
+  - rm       remove one or more files
+  - rmdir    remove one or more directories
+  - sleep    pause the execution of the program
+  - wc       display word, byte and newline counts
+  - help     Print this message or the help of the given subcommand(s)

+## Options
+-   -d, --difficulty <Number from 1 to 100>  [default: 1]
+-   -h, --help                               Print help
+-   -V, --version                            Print version

+## Setup
+1. Download the latest release for your OS/arch like windows-x86-64
+2. Put it into your desired directory with sufficient permissions (A "Playground" where you can safely delete or make new files and directories)
+> You can optionally add it to the path, even though I would bot recommend it because of its missing suitability
+3. Run the executable (.\CLG.exe on windows, ./CLG.exe on linux.bin, etc)<!-- check this later -->
+> 4. **Finished!**

+## Safety
+- This is a CLI tool that contains commands like `rmdir` or `rm` which can unrecoverably delete potentially important/valueable files, depending on your OS (see the trash bin).
+- Fortunately, you can only delete an empty directory / one file at at time, so actually causing any accidental damage is mostly **very unlikely**
+- That mentioned, please only use this tool carefully, Control-C is always acceptable